 It turned out that defining postural and transitional phases is by no means a straightforward task.
 The suggestion given by Johnson & Liddell to distinguish clear pictures of the hand from fuzzy ones was mostly not applicable for our data as it depends heavily on the cameras used (esp. frame rate and exposure time).
 Having used videos with a frame rate of 50fps (i.e. larger than the 30fps available for the Johnson & Liddell data), we had expected to be able to recognise distinct static phases.
-However, the more frames there are, the more the hand moves away from the initial location, i.e. after the initial hold.
+However, the more frames there are, the more details are visible.
+This holds especially for signs that - on a first glance - inherit a comparably long placement (e.g. INDEX pointing at something).
+Looking at these occurrences frame by frame reveals the almost nonstop minor movements happening "naturally".
+For signs with short static phases, however, not always being able to rely on pictures being fuzzy or clear causes similar problems, namely the lack of criteria to define a phase as static that only lasts for one frame.
+Furthermore, the short static phases of the individual parameters do not necessarily show an overlap in time (i.e. postures in Johnson & Liddell's sense).
+It becomes evident that certain thresholds would need to be applied, however reliability still is an issue for human annotators.

-5 The examples given in this paper are all from DGS.
+&lt;sup>5 The examples given in this paper are all from DGS.
 THINK: Index finger upwards, palm towards body, hand moving away from contact with right temple.